jhanke00/next-product-site/README.md

 ## Context

 This is a dummy product site that needs help adding new features and maturing the project.
 We are looking for developers who want to help improve various aspects of the site: adding new features, updating the APIs, or improving the project's CI/CD just to name a few.
-With your help, we are looking to make this site performant, stable, and feature-rich.

 ### What is Current State